zopefoundation/zope.schema/docs/fields.rst

 DottedName
 ##########

-:class:`zope.schema._field.DottedName` fields contain native Python strings (``str``), containing zero or more "dots" separating elements of the name.
+:class:`zope.schema.DottedName` fields contain native Python strings (``str``), containing zero or more "dots" separating elements of the name.
 The minimum and maximum number of dots can be passed to the
 constructor:

 .. doctest::

-   >>> from zope.schema._field import DottedName
+   >>> from zope.schema import DottedName
    >>> DottedName(min_dots=-1)
    Traceback (most recent call last):
    ...